United States History

 • Grades: 9-12 AND 8th grade strong readers; Dual Credit is only available to students in 10th-12th grades

-• Pairing: You can pair this course with United States Literature!
+• Pairing: You can pair this course with American & British Literature!

 • Description: Students will learn about the significance of the United States.
 The course will begin with an extensive study of the nation’s colonial era and its growth from the Western Heritage that laid a solid foundation for the new republic.
 The remainder of the course will show the strengths and struggles of the nation and the more recent departure from the nation’s foundation of liberty, as ideological and political movements of the late-nineteenth and the twentieth centuries led the nation to abandon the Constitution.